MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/dialer-not-visible-in-crm.md

 These privileges should be granted automatically for the Sales Manager and salesperson security roles.

 #### Resolution
-In case there is a problem with the privileges, follow the mitigation steps:
+In case there's a problem with the privileges, follow the mitigation steps:
 1. Login into the CRM (orgUrl) with an admin user.
 2. Navigate to Settings --> Advanced Settings:
    ![Crm advanced settings](media/dialer-not-visible-in-crm/crm-advanced-settings.png)